shubham-execideas/youuBlog/src/blog/should-you-trust-ai-with-your-healthcare.md

   - Featured
 postTags:
   - Exclusive
-  - Mental Health
+  - Behavioral Health
-  - Addiction
-  - Drugs
+  - AI
 image: /assets/trust-ai-in-healthcare.png
 imageAlt: Should you trust AI with your healthcare?
 ---